 Influence of Gandhi on Home Rule Movement in India

-and the civil disobedience movement.
+During this period, Mahatma Gandhi gained significant response from the people with his non-violent forms of protests and movements, particularly with Satyagraha and the civil disobedience movement.
 Gandhi's approach was well received by the common people and his admiration for Indian culture made him well renowned all over the nation.
 This decreased the growth and pace of the Home Rule Movement and thus delayed its activities.